mascaldotfr/CoRT/UPDATING.md

 ## TRAINER

-Upgrade cycle when balance changes are released by NGE.
+Upgrade cycle when balance changes are released by RG.
 Note that doing the change will require you to know how to operate a webserver to test, and doing some minor changes in the source code.
 While not complicated, you still need to know these basics.